igrigorik/node-spdyproxy/README.md

 * End-to-end secure browsing for *all* sites (HTTP, HTTPS, SPDY) - no sniffing!
 * Web VPN: secure access to internal servers and services without relying on heavy TCP VPN solutions

 Where does SPDY fit in here?
-When the SSL handshake is done, the browser and the server can agree to establish a SPDY session by using [SSL NPN][ssl-npn].
+When the SSL handshake is done, the browser and the server can agree to establish a SPDY session by using [SSL NPN][npn] ([RFC][npn-rfc]).
 If both sides support SPDY, then all communication between browser and proxy can be done over SPDY:

 [IMG]